Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/you-should-really-not-work.md

 How did we go from someone else opinion about my travel to a life-changing experience?

 Everyone has opinions on how to do certain things in life, and so do you.
-Pick your own views over others and design your life in what you enjoy most.
+Pick your own views over others and design your life in a way that you enjoy the most.

 This will benefit everyone around you, including the most valuable person there is: you!